 A collaborative environment should be about the best people delivering the right work in an open and communicative environment, where risk and reward is shared appropriately.
 It is as much about attitudes and behaviours with all personnel having the aligned view of what project success means.
 A collaborative project contract will have personnel working together to solve issues and to reduce cost, seeking to deliver the end outcome in the minimum time possible.
 If the project goes well then all parties should benefit, and the reverse should also be the case.
-(For clarity though the roles of the contractor and the operator are not the same, and each must have clearly defined Roles and Responsibilities.)

-For greater collaboration to work then contracts will need to be established with this in mind, while making sure that the appropriate instruments are in place for recourse for poor performance.
+For greater collaboration to work then contracts will need to be established with this in mind, while making sure the appropriate instruments are in place for recourse for poor performance.